Gerald Ford: Health issues

-Death and legacy
+Death and funeral

 Ford died on December 26, 2006, at his home in Rancho Mirage, California, of arteriosclerotic cerebrovascular disease and diffuse arteriosclerosis.
 He had end-stage coronary artery disease and severe aortic stenosis and insufficiency, caused by calcific alteration of one of his heart valves.
 At the time of his death, Ford was the longest-lived U.S. president, having lived 93 years and 165 days (45 days longer than Ronald Reagan, whose record he surpassed).
 He died on the 34th anniversary of President Harry S. Truman's death; he was the last surviving member of the Warren Commission.

 On December 30, 2006, Ford became the 11th U.S. president to lie in state in the Rotunda of the U.S. Capitol.
 A state funeral and memorial services were held at the National Cathedral in Washington, D.C., on Tuesday, January 2, 2007.
 After the service, Ford was interred at his Presidential Museum in Grand Rapids, Michigan.

-Scouting was so important to Ford that his family asked for Scouts to participate in his funeral.
+Ford's family asked for Scouts to participate in his funeral.
 A few selected Scouts served as ushers inside the National Cathedral.
 About 400 Eagle Scouts were part of the funeral procession, where they formed an honor guard as the casket went by in front of the museum.

-Ford selected the song to be played during his funeral procession at the U.S. Capitol.
+One of the songs selected by Ford during the procession was the University of Michigan fight song, as it was a favorite of his that he preferred to be played during his presidency.
 After his death in December 2006, the University of Michigan Marching Band played the school's fight song for him one final time, for his last ride from the Gerald R. Ford Airport in Grand Rapids, Michigan.

 The State of Michigan commissioned and submitted a statue of Ford to the National Statuary Hall Collection, replacing Zachariah Chandler.
 It was unveiled on May 3, 2011, in the Capitol Rotunda.
-On the proper right side is inscribed a quotation from a tribute by Tip O'Neill, Speaker of the House at the end of Ford's presidency: "God has been good to America, especially during difficult times.
-At the time of the Civil War, he gave us Abraham Lincoln.
-And at the time of Watergate, he gave us Gerald Ford—the right man at the right time who was able to put our nation back together again."
-On the proper left side are words from Ford's swearing-in address: "Our constitution works.
-Our great republic is a government of laws and not of men.
-Here the people rule."

-Ford's wife, Betty Ford, died on July 8, 2011.